-We are involved in a lot of important issues and all respond to the same political logic and cultural background.
+We are involved in many important issues and all are precipitated by the same political logic and cultural background:

-The fight against racism and xenophobia, our disagreement with every form of discrimination based on sexuality or gender and the overcoming of all prejudice as regards the Roma, Sinti and Caminanti.
+1. The fight against racism and xenophobia including our disagreement with every form of discrimination based on sexuality or gender and the overcoming of all prejudice as regards the Roma, Sinti and Caminanti.

-A change of perspective on immigration, seeing it not as a question of criminality but in terms of the right to asylum and our duty to welcome refugees up through the expansion of citizenship.
+2. A change of perspective on immigration; seeing it not as a question of criminality but in terms of the right to asylum and our duty to welcome refugees up through the expansion of citizenship.

 Establishing a true coalition means that not a single part loses its individual identity.
-On the contrary: the many associations that have given life to the National Coalition for Civil Rights and Freedoms are united in enriching this vision of an open society and one that is more respectful of the rights of all.
+On the contrary: the many associations that have given life to the Coalition for Civil Liberties and Rights are united in enriching this vision of an open society and one that is more respectful of the rights of all.
 We desire to expand people’s knowledge, civil identity and awareness of their rights.